XronTrix10/Cloudflare-RESTful-D1/README.md

          # Query results object array (if any or null)
        }
      ],
-     "time": # Time taken on Operation in Seconds, "success": # Boolean value
+     "time": # Time taken on Operation in milliseconds, "success": # Boolean value
    }</pre>